Motion Search and Motion Recap

 -

-If you see "Image Failed to Load" under your Motion Recap images, it is likely that SSL inspection is utilized upstream of a Meraki security camera.
-If so, please disable to ensure you can view Motion Recap images.
+If you see "Image Failed to Load" under your Motion Recap images, SSL inspection is likely enabled upstream of the Meraki security camera.
+Disable SSL inspection to ensure Motion Recap images are viewable.

 - LIST VIEW:

-- This same list view will be the only view when restricted bandwidth mode is enabled.
+- The list view will be the only available view when restricted bandwidth mode is enabled.

-Screenshots below are outdated and will not have this toggle shown, but the option exists.
+The screenshots are outdated and do not show this toggle, but the option is available.

 -

-Take note that you will not see all your results at the same time.
-Use the navigation buttons to see more results.
+You will not see all your results at once.
+Use the navigation buttons to view more results.

 -